Copyright © 2020 ALULA Film Festival (aka DC Chinese Film Festival)

 - Every applicant may submit a maximum three films; unless the submitter is the representative of an agency or a company.

-- Each film can only be submitted to one category. ( For example, the same film can not be submitted to Animation Short and Experimental Short at the same time)
+- Each film can only be submitted to one category. ( For example, the same film can not be submitted to Short Film and Experimental Film at the same time)

-- The film has not released or distributed (including online distribution) in any area and will not be released in full on any other online platform during DC Chinese Film Festival;
+- We do not have any premiere requirements, but do prefer films that have not been released or distributed (including online distribution) in any area prior or during DC Chinese Film Festival;

-- Due to the fact that our film festival judges are from both China and U.S., all submissions are required to have embed English subtitles, costs of subtitling are covered by the applicants.
+- Due to the fact that our film festival judges are from both China and the U.S., all submissions are required to have English subtitles embedded, costs of subtitling are covered by the applicants.

 3.2.
 Submission Guidelines

-1. Read Rules and Regulations, if you have any question, please contact the festival programming committee.
+1. Read Rules and Regulations, if you have any questions, please contact the festival programming committee.

 2. Complete the Online Submission through FilmFreeway (https://filmfreeway.com/DCCHINESEFILMFESTIVAL).